-Now is the time of year that Yellowjackets are most aggressive.
+Late summer is the time of year when yellowjackets are most aggressive.
 Taking precautions at this time can help you avoid being stung.

 - Look before you sip your drink.
 Yellowjackets are attracted to sweet foods and drinks like soda and juices.